Welcome to HDAS - Healthcare Databases Advanced Search

 What are the terms that appear at the top of the page?

-As you're moving through the thesaurus, any terms you select are displayed above the thesaurus.
-This means that you can navigate to different areas of the tree without losing the selections you've made.
+As you are moving through the thesaurus, you can select as many terms as you need and any terms you select are displayed above the thesaurus.
+This means that you can navigate to different areas of the tree without losing the selections you have made.
+You can unselect terms either one at a time by clicking in the check boxes again, or all at once by using the Clear Selection button.

 What is the difference between 'Search now' and 'Search as individual queries'?

-Search now will include each of the thesaurus terms you've selected, combined with the operator you've chosen.
+Search now will include each of the thesaurus terms you have selected, combined with the operator (AND or OR) you have chosen next to the Search now button.

-Search as individual queries will take each of the terms you've selected and create a separately numbered row in your search strategy.
+Search as individual queries will take the terms you have selected and create a separately numbered row in your search strategy for each of them.

 Both options work with regular selection of a terms as well as exploded and majored terms.
 These two options mean that you can identify all the terms you want in the thesaurus before you run your search.